 2. State Contributions

 Any monies received or receivable by reason of laws of the State of Florida, for the express purpose of funding and paying for retirement benefits for Firefighters shall be deposited immediately in the Trust Fund and under no circumstances more than five (5) days after receipt by the Fire District.
-Beginning October 1, 2007, 100% of the 175 money in excess of $1,919,728.00 annually shall be used to fund the full cost of extra benefits for the Firefighters in the Plan.
-These extra benefits are Monthly Supplemental Benefit increase provided for in Resolution 479-08, the four year Final Average Salary, and the early entry into the DROP.
-To the extent that the excess 175 monies are insufficient to pay for the cost of these benefits, the benefits shall be reduced prospectively to an amount which the excess 175 funds can support, but in no event shall the benefit be reduced below the benefits in effect on September 30, 2007.
 Notwithstanding any other provision of this Section, for the Fire District Contribution to be made in the 2016/2017 fiscal year, the Fire District may use $600,000 of the reserve 175 money to offset its contributions to the Pension Fund by mutual consent of the Fire District and the Union as set forth in the Collective Bargaining Agreement between the Fire District and IAFF Local 1377.
 Further, notwithstanding any other provision of this Section, for the Fire District Contribution to be made in the 2019/2020 fiscal year, the Fire District may use any contributions in excess of $1,919,728.00 of the 175 money to offset its contributions to the Pension Fund by mutual consent of the Fire District and the Union as set forth in the Collective Bargaining Agreement between the Fire District and IAFF Local 1377 and such use of the State Funds will not reduce or otherwise affect any benefit provided for in this Plan to allow such an offset.

-Except as expressly provided for herein, the Fire District and the Union mutually consent to all additional excess 175 funds being used to help pay for additional benefits for those Retirees who have separated from service, or to offset employees’ contributions to the appropriate Pension Trust Plan.

 3. Fire District Contributions